Ticketing and Entry

 - The staff working the entrance doors is responsible for inspecting every wristband for signs of tampering or re-use.

-- If a wristband has been cut, broken, or stretched (implying that it was issued to another & re-used) it is not valid for entrance.
-Inform the person that damaged, altered, or re-used wristbands are not acceptable, and ask them to remove the invalid wristband in your presence, Collect it, and trash it.
+- If a wristband has been cut, broken or stretched (implying that it was issued to another and reused) it is not valid for entrance.
+Inform the person that damaged, altered or reused wristbands are not acceptable and ask them to remove the invalid wristband in your presence, Collect it and trash it.
 Engage Campus Safety staff if necessary.

-- All event staff & any sponsor team/club members or guests must also have a wristband, issued out of the original allotment that ensures compliance with room capacities as set by law.
-Total room capacities INCLUDE all sponsor members and staff.
+- All event staff and any sponsor team/club members or guests must also have a wristband, issued out of the original allotment that ensures compliance with room capacities as set by law.
+Total room capacities include all sponsor members and staff.
 (Everyone at an event counts towards max capacity.)

 Entry Procedure: Exit Doors